 Considering becoming a corpse in Japan?
 Here’s a convenient place to park your body.
 Dying is pretty low down on most people’s list of priorities.
 Let’s face it, it’s not much fun and everyone is running around crying and stuff.
 It’s not a happy occasion.
 Saying that, it happens to us all – and undertakers will never be out of business.
 There are graveyards scattered all over Tokyo.
 I pass one particular one on my way to work some days […]

-Categories: Art Music & Culture, Bizarre/Unique, Tokyo Days • Tags: asia, bizarre, burial, corpse, culture, dead, death, festival, funeral, guidebook, inaka, japan, religion, shinto, shrine, south east asia, tokyo, travel, urban, weird
+Categories: Art Music & Culture, Bizarre/Unique, Daily Life in Tokyo • Tags: asia, bizarre, burial, corpse, culture, dead, death, festival, funeral, guidebook, inaka, japan, religion, shinto, shrine, south east asia, tokyo, travel, urban, weird

 Teaching purity and peace, for one day only.
 The Shinto shrine that shares its grounds with a kindergarten.
 On Tuesday I am the guy on call.
 If someone gets sick, I get a phonecall.
 On Monday night it came at 9pm, the apologetic voice of my boss asking (telling) me to go sub at a school Id never been to before the next day.
 After initially declaring him a bastard, I soon warmed to the idea when I realised it’d […]